-The Operations Division serves to protect the lives and property of visitors and employees, and to protect the District's natural resources, 24 hours a day, 365 days a year.
-It staffs the District with a set minimum number of officers at all times.
+The Operations Division serves to protect the lives and property of visitors and employees as well as to protect the Park District's vast natural resources and wildlife, 24 hours a day, 365 days a year.

 The Investigations Unit is part of the Operations Division and is staffed with one sergeant and four detectives.
 This unit is responsible for conducting follow-up investigations on all crimes that occur within East Bay Regional Park District police jurisdiction.
-Investigations works closely with the Alameda and Contra Costa County District Attorneys Offices to obtain criminal filings and to pursue the prosecution of suspects who have been arrested.
+Investigations work closely with the Alameda and Contra Costa County District Attorney's Offices to obtain criminal filings and to pursue the prosecution of suspects who have been arrested.
 The detectives in this unit also work closely with their counterparts in other law enforcement agencies to ensure coordination of criminal investigations.
-One officer is also assigned to a task force for a 3 year rotation to assist in narcotics investigations.
+One officer is also assigned to a task force for a 3-year rotation to assist in narcotics investigations.

 The Investigations Unit maintains a tip line that citizens can call to provide information confidentially about crimes that fall within the jurisdiction of the District Police.
 The tip line telephone number is (510) 690-6521.

 Under the command of the Operations Division, the Special Enforcement Unit applies enforcement efforts on significant policing issues that occur in District parklands.
 This unit utilizes a variety of methods and tools to carry out its mission, including the use of off-road vehicles and motorcycles, bicycles and foot patrol.
 Officers often change their patrol routines to provide the best enforcement options needed to address the identified problems.

 Members of the Special Enforcement Unit work as a team to provide added investigative support for the Investigations Unit in high-profile criminal cases.
 Additionally, officers are assigned to public special events within the District where they provide security and crime prevention functions.